lurk-lab/linera-protocol/examples/microchain/README.md

 application by its ID.
 The entry also has a field `link`.
 If you open that in a new tab, you see the GraphQL API for that application on that chain.

-Let's pledge 30 tokens by the campaign creator themself.
+Let's prove a single transition from the owner.
 For `$OWNER_0` on 8080, run `echo "http://localhost:8080/chains/$CHAIN_0/applications/$APP_ID"` to get the URL, open it and run the following query: